kernelshreyak/kernelshreyak/README.md

 - 👋 Hello there, I’m Shreyak Chakraborty
 - 👀 I’m interested in all kinds of web applications development in JavaScript,PHP and Python.
 Also interested in Ethereum Blockchain Development
-- 🌱 I’m currently learning JavaScript Technologies like Redux-Saga,ElectronJS,React Native and Loopback.
+- 🌱 I’m currently learning JavaScript and Blockchain Technologies like Redux-Saga, Solidity, Polygon, Binance Smart Chain etc.
 - 📫 You can reach me at shreyak.rekshda@gmail.com
 - My resume is available <a target="_blank" href="https://drive.google.com/file/d/13Cbo-I5zs9ial7gWob2pp2A05U8qSLzC/view?usp=sharing">here</a>